12/7/10

 Another Reason in Favor of Environmental Horticulture

 This article was posted on Science Daily.
 "Tranquil Scenes Have Positive Impact on Brain" Brain imaging software was used to look at the brain when shown environmental scenes such as the sea and man-made images such as roadways.
 Imaging showed that natural scenes induced feelings of tranquility and brain harmony.
-That might be one of the reasons why I like eat my lunch in the gardens.
+That might be one of the reasons why I like to eat my lunch in the gardens.
 To read more here is the link to the ScienceDaily article: http://www.sciencedaily.com/releases/2010/09/100914095932.htm.

 9/14/10